KGBos/the-amy-project/README.md

         *   Integrate sentiment analysis or tone detection (from voice/text input) to allow Amy to adapt her communication style.
     4.  **Complex Workflow Orchestration:**
         *   Utilize ADK's `WorkflowAgent` and `ParallelAgent` to manage multi-step, complex tasks autonomously.

+## 🤝 Contributing

+This is a personal project, but feedback and suggestions are welcome!
+The codebase is designed to be extensible and well-documented.

+## 📄 License

+This project is for personal use and development.